A newly installed wooden deck is a sight to behold, especially if you’ve put in the work to build it yourself.

 Things To Keep In Mind

 Both staining and painting offer protection to your wood deck, but paint will serve you better when it comes to warding off UV rays.
-Paint will also fare better over time.
+It will also fare better over time.
 One thing to note here, while paint can be a good idea on vertical surfaces, it’s usually a very bad idea on horizontal surfaces.
 It usually does a terrible job at holding up to foot traffic, or pets.
 Applying paint to the horizontal boards will almost always result in peeling.
 A better choice is a solid color wood stain.
-It applies just like paint, and has the same application characteristics, but is designed for use on wood surfaces.
+It applies just like deck paints, and has the same application characteristics, but is designed for use on exterior wood surfaces.

 Be sure to give your deck a thorough cleaning before painting it.
 Painting over a dirty deck is pointless since it won’t adhere properly.